 I was so lucky to have the opportunity to stay at the very luxurious and ultra-funky Melrose Arch Hotel on my recent trip to Johannesburg.
 I was in town for the BBC Upfront event where I got to meet Rachel Khoo.
 It was also perfect timing because DSTV put on their second Delicious Food Festival on Saturday and of course I simply had to go to that.
 Best party I’ve had in a while.

-The hotel is well-known for their breakfasts and in fact claim to serve Jozi’s best breakfast.
-I don’t know what other hotels are doing, but The Melrose Arch Hotel breakfast was a feast worth raving on about.
-A massive buffet with all the usual breakfast items, but also fresh oysters, smoked salmon, sushi and sashimi amogst other items.
+The hotel is well-known for its breakfasts and in fact, claims to serve Jozi’s best breakfast.
+I don’t know what other hotels are doing, but The Melrose Arch Hotel breakfast was a feast worth raving about.
+A massive buffet with all the usual breakfast items, but also fresh oysters, smoked salmon, sushi and sashimi among other items.
 French champagne to wash those down and a menu of plated hot breakfasts to choose from.
-I had to have the eggs Benedict on my first morning.
+I had to have the eggs, Benedict, on my first morning.
 Served on a buttery warm English muffin with silky hollandaise sauce.
-On my second morning I had the breakfast sandwich which was a warmed croissant with salmon, scrambled eggs and roasted rosa tomatoes.
+On my second morning, I had the breakfast sandwich which was a warmed croissant with salmon, scrambled eggs and roasted rosa tomatoes.
 Delicious.

-There is even a breakfast ‘dessert’ table with a variety of sweet treat, chocolates, and.
+There is even a breakfast ‘dessert’ table with a variety of sweet treats, chocolates, and.

 Hanroe Erasmus, the executive chef of March Restaurant kindly gave me their eggs Benedict recipe to share.
 It’s a classic version made the proper chefs way.
 It is also at this point that I have to admit that emulsions are not my strong point.
 While I have made hollandaise the correct way before, I now find it easier to do a ‘cheats’ version.
 I do however insist on reducing very good quality white wine vinegar as does Hanroe, and he adds finely chopped chives which are lovely.